Techtonica/curriculum/react-js/react-part-3-state.md

 ### Motivation

 React allows developers to create large web applications that can change data without reloading the page.
+The changes are managed as the component's "state".
+React watches state, and only changes parts of the page where teh state changes.

 [Facebook](https://www.facebook.com) created React as a framework to create reuseable components, like posts or comments, and allow the user see updates instantly.
+For example, submitting a new comment would be add it to the state.
+Because the state changed in the post, the comment section would automatically update, while the image or title wouldn't have to update.
+This takes a lot less computing power, and it is more satisfying than having to refresh the page to notice the change.

 ### Objectives